laams/laams_push/README.md

 * `isUserSignedIn`: displays a `screen` based on the user signed in status.
 You can provide the signed in status of the user using any of the available state management solutions.
 We have use `provider` in our example project, since it is easy to setup for smaller apps.
 * `onGeneratePages`: maps [LaamsRoute] to [LaamsPage].
 Think of it as `onGenerateRoutes` inside flutter `MaterialApp`.
 You instantiate your screens based on the `route.name`.
 Make user to add a `notfound` route as the default.
 * `publicRoutes`: By default, all of the routes are protected, meaning a user who is not signed in cannot access any of the routes, except the public routes. list names of all your public routes here.
-* `notAllowedRoute`: if a user who is not signed in tries to access projected routes, what UI should be displayed. enter the name here, and make sure to instantiate the UI itself inside `onGeneratePages`.

 ### 2. Use any of these methods from any part of your Widget tree:
 ```dart